 Other parts of the lower leg

-- Fibular nerves: These nerves stimulate muscles found in the front part of the leg.
+- Fibular nerves: These nerves stimulate muscles in the leg’s front part.

 - Tibial Nerves: The tibial nerves make up the sciatic nerve.
 They stimulate the muscles found in the back of the lower leg.